990adjustments/C4DPluginTemplate/README.md

 Description
 -----------

-Just a starting template for developing Maxon Cinema 4D plugins.
+Starting template for Maxon Cinema 4D Plugins.
+Specifically, a command type plugin.
 Adjust to taste.
+This includes some of the information I use for my own plugins so make sure to adjust accordingly.

 Installation & Usage
 --------------------